rv-kip/express-redis-cache/README.md

 express-redis-cache
 ===================

-Easily cache pages of your app using Express and Redis.
-Could be used without Express.
+Easily cache pages of your app using Express and Redis. *Could be used without Express too.*

 # Install